kri-pa08/Animated-Coffee-Shop-Website/README.md

-Anima coffee shop website with HTML CSS and JavaScript
+Animat coffee shop website with HTML CSS and JavaScript